He loves me. He loves me not.

 4. Language of Love

-We can’t expect passionate text messages or calls all night long.
+We can’t expect an avoidant to send passionate text messages or calls all night long.
 That’s asking too much of an avoidant.

 You’re even lucky if he doesn’t keep his phone on mute.